 Lamine d'oro orfiche

-Limited edition of 33 copies typeset by hand in movable types, letter by letter.
+Limited edition of 5 copies typeset by hand in original 19th-century movable types.

 The ‘Orphic’ gold tablets are tiny scraps of gold foils engraved with precepts meant as instructions to enter the Afterlife.
 Those fascinating invocations are one of the first evidence of ancient Greek religion, and exerted a great influence on later Greek culture.

 This is one of 5 numbered copies letterpress-printed on Burgo cotton paper, made in the 1960s in Maslianico (Como).

 Overall, 154 numbered copies of this edition were printed, on European and exotic papers.

 This is a bilingual edition (ancient Greek and Italian).

 Volume in 16mo format of 70 pages (cm11x18) typeset by hand in original 6-pt Neue Griechisch Cursive type, cast in 1885 by Shelter & Giesecke in Leipzig.
 These tiny types were cut by hand on steel punches using a fine burin, and cast by Nebiolo at the end of the 19th century.

 The translations into Italian were handset in 6-pt Garaldus types, cast by Nebiolo, Torino, in 1955.